ryanmanny/yahtzee/README.md

 # Yahtzee

 The classic.
-Command-line Yahtzee for CptS 121 at WSU, taught by legend Andy O'Fallon<br>
+Command-line Yahtzee for CptS 121 at WSU, taught by legend Andy O'Fallon

 Includes some extra features, like ASCII dice.
 Supports **1-MaxInt Players**<br>
 Gameplay based on the Yahtzee electronic game<br>